Drinking delightful coffee makes me smile

 - Henry House of Coffee — west coast company.
 I like their coffee and buy it a few times a year.
 It is somewhat expensive.
 I plan to buy their Armenian coffee kit next year just to see what it is like.

 - Trade Coffee Company — they have an awesome tool for matching beans to your taste preferences.
-They offer a wide range of choice and usually provide a discount.
+They offer a wide range of choices and usually provide a discount.
 I recommend them.

 - Bixby Coffee Company — tried them once based on a recommendation.
 Good coffee at a decent price.
 Nothing special here.